pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 There are a number of things in Tacit that need implicit tracking at the coroutine stack level:

-- exception handlers
+- error handlers
 - cleanup handlers
 - current working directory
 - current environment variables
 - current standard input/output streams
-- logging/exception context
+- logging/error context
 - cancelability

 Instead of making these mutable, requiring developers to clean up after themselves manually to avoid external side effects, having a continuation mark stack tied to the call stack keeps mark changes localized.